seless-yuu/RepositoryHeatmap/README.md

 GOOS=linux GOARCH=amd64 go build -o repository-heatmap-linux-amd64 ./cmd/repository-heatmap/main.go
 ```

+### Build Scripts

+For convenience, the repository includes build scripts that automatically compile binaries for multiple platforms:

+- On Windows: Run `build.bat` to build for all supported platforms.
+- On macOS/Linux: Run `./build.sh` to build for all supported platforms (make the script executable first with `chmod +x build.sh`).

+These scripts will create executables for the following platforms:
+- Windows AMD64: `repository-heatmap-windows-amd64.exe`
+- Windows ARM64: `repository-heatmap-windows-arm64.exe`
+- Linux AMD64: `repository-heatmap-linux-amd64`
+- Linux ARM64: `repository-heatmap-linux-arm64`
+- macOS ARM64: `repository-heatmap-darwin-arm64`

 ## Usage

 The command is divided into two subcommands: `analyze` and `visualize`.